Design & Customization

 Conclusion

-Mastering section and block IDs in Squarespace gives you greater control over your website’s appearance and functionality.
+Knowing how to find and work with section and block IDs in Squarespace gives you greater control over your website’s appearance and functionality.
 Whether you’re adding custom styles, interactive elements, or advanced template adjustments, these techniques allow precise and effective modifications.